Top 7 Benefits Of Pineapple Juice

 In a study conducted to assess the effect of storage and processing on pineapple juice, it was noticed that:

 - Storing the whole fruit for 2 weeks at room temperature brought the vitamin C content down to about 59–65%

 - Pasteurizing the juice by pasteurization further reduced the vitamin C content to 28–46%

 - Storing the juice in plastic bottles for two months left the juice with just about 10–21% of vitamin C.34

 Some Side Effects To Watch Out For

-You should be especially careful if you are on blood thinners as bromelain could increase the risk of bleeding.
-People with stomach ulcers are also advised to avoid bromelain.18
+You should be especially careful with your pineapple juice consumption if you are on blood thinners as bromelain could increase the risk of bleeding.

 Pineapple juice undoubtedly is an amazing drink with many health benefits.
 But like we always say, having everything in moderation is key to good health.